 Updated on a regular basis.
-Last updated 19/11/20
+Last updated 17th May 2021.

-Results from PERFORM funded by Public Health England: Comparing the Respirable Aerosol Concentrations and Particle Size Distributions Generated by Singing, Speaking, and Breathing HERE.
-Vocology Ireland has put together a summary of these results HERE
+Results from PERFORM, funded by Public Health England: Comparing the Respirable Aerosol Concentrations and Particle Size Distributions Generated by Singing, Speaking, and Breathing HERE.
+Vocology Ireland has put together a summary of these results HERE.

-In Norway, Thomas Caplin is conducting a quantitative research project, gathering data from some choirs in May and June after the start of rehearsals at the end of April, with the aim to prove that it is safe to start singing together. / The Norwegian Choral Association is doing a research project in cooperation with a research institute and the Norwegian Institute of Public Health, where they will measure droplets and micro-droplets during singing compared to talking.
+The Norwegian Choral Association is doing a research project in cooperation with a research institute and the Norwegian Institute of Public Health, where they will measure droplets and micro-droplets during singing compared to talking.

-In Canada research was started with the aim of assessing whether singing in group sis a super-spreader activity, see here
+In Canada research was started with the aim of assessing whether singing in groups is a super-spreader activity, see HERE.